Fire Horse

 Crystals and rust.
 Stones and glass.
 Spirit and steel.

-But the most precious tradition of all—the one that still makes my heart catch—is the springtime hanging plant.
+But the most precious tradition of all - is the springtime hanging plant.

-Every spring, Cliff used to bring a plant to brighten the front of my studio—his quiet way of showing up, of tending.
+Every spring, Cliff used to bring a plant to brighten the front of my studio; one of his many quiet way of showing up, of tending.
 He’d hook it onto the frilly, wrought iron hanger outside my door, like clockwork.

 The first spring after he passed, my mother-in-law arrived with a plant in hand and a card that simply said the plant was from Cliff.